CMCC-Foundation/bayes_opt_mdk2/README.md

 - **Fraction Skill Score (FSS)**
 - **Overlay**

-To use the tool, you need to configure the model by modifying the `[config.toml](https://github.com/CMCC-Foundation/bayes_opt_mdk2/blob/main/simulation_setup_file/workflow_config.toml)` file according to the chosen event.
+To use the tool, you need to configure the model by modifying the `simulation_setup_file/workflow_config.toml` file according to the chosen event.
 If you wish to compare the simulation result with a past event, you need to provide the path of the observation to be compared, along with the paths for the workflow and the output folder.

 ## Configuration

-In the `config.toml` file, besides specifying the characteristics of the simulation, it is important to define the number of "probe" and "exploration" iterations you wish to perform.
+In the `simulation_setup_file/workflow_config.toml` file, besides specifying the characteristics of the simulation, it is important to define the number of "probe" and "exploration" iterations you wish to perform.

-### Example configuration for `config.toml`
+### Example configuration for `simulation_setup_file/workflow_config.toml`

 ```toml
 [bayesian_optimization]